Carcharodontosaurus: Resurgent interest

 In 2007, another species of Carcharodontosaurus, C. iguidensis, was described by American paleontologists Steve Brusatte and Paul Sereno.
-Fossils of C. iguidensis had been uncovered during an expedition to the Echkar Formation of Iguidi, Niger, with a partial maxilla (MNN IGU2) being designated the holotype.
+Fossils of C. iguidensis had been uncovered during an expedition to the rock layers of Iguidi, Niger, then identified as part of the Echkar Formation.
+The partial maxilla (MNN IGU2) was designated the holotype.
 The species name iguidensis is after Iguidi, where the fossils were unearthed.
 Several other remains such as a braincase (part of skull surrounding brain), a lacrimal (skull bone in front of orbit), a dentary, a cervical vertebra, and a collection of teeth were assigned to C. iguidensis based on size and supposed similarities to other Carcharodontosaurus bones.
-However, a 2016 paper by Italian researchers Alfio Alessandro Chiarenza and Andrea Cau identified the non-holotypic material of C. iguidensis as belonging to Sigilmassasaurus (later assigned to Spinosaurus sp.) and a non-carcharodontosaurine, and therefore chose to limit C. iguidensis to the holotype pending future research.
-This conclusion has been supported by phylogenetic analyses (a study of the evolutionary relationships between taxa), with several finding the holotype and referred material of C. iguidensis as belonging to different taxa.
+However, a 2016 paper by Italian researchers Alfio Alessandro Chiarenza and Andrea Cau identified the non-holotypic material of C. iguidensis as belonging to Sigilmassasaurus and a non-carcharodontosaurine, and therefore chose to limit C. iguidensis to the holotype pending future research.
+In 2026, Sereno and colleagues assigned some of these specimens to S. mirabilis and re-identified the layers as that of the Farak Formation.
+This conclusion has been supported by phylogenetic analyses (a study of the evolutionary relationships between taxa), with several finding the holotype and assigned material of C. iguidensis as belonging to different taxa.
+A 2025 abstract presented by British paleontologist Charlie Scherer and colleagues at the Society of Vertebrate Paleontology annual meeting stated that C. iguidensis is from a distinct genus of carcharodontosaurid due to anatomical, phylogenetic, and biogeographic differences with C. saharicus.
+The authors went on to state that they would be establishing a new genus for C. iguidensis.